Multi-Commodity Multi-Facility Network Design: Partition Inequalities

 The polyhedral structure of the set $X$ when $c_{m+1}$ is an integer multiple of $c_m$ for all $m=1,\ldots,|M|-1$ has been studied by \cite{PW:div} who derive what they call ``partition" inequalities and show that these inequalities together with the nonnegativity constraints describe $\conv(X)$.
 They also derive conditions under which partition inequalities are valid in the general case when the divisibility condition does not hold.

 The partition inequalities described in \cite{PW:div} are obtained by applying the MIR procedure iteratively.
 More precisely, the first step is to chose a subset $\{j_1,j_2,\ldots,j_r\}$ of the index set $M$, where $j_i<j_{i+1}$, and therefore, $c_{j_i}<c_{j_{i+1}}$ for all $i=1,\ldots,r-1$.
 The inequality $\sum_{m\in M}c_mz_m\ge b$ is then divided by $c_{j_r}$ and the MIR cut based on this inequality is written.
 The resulting MIR inequality is then divided by $c_{j_{r-1}}$ and the MIR procedure is applied again.
 This process is repeated with all $c_{j_i}$ for $i=1,\ldots,r$ to obtain the final inequality.
 Note that the sequential application of the MIR procedure yields valid inequalities even when the divisibility condition does not hold.
 However, in this case, they are not sufficient to define $\conv(X)$.
-We refer to \cite{A:mip} and \cite{Y:knap-cover} and the references therein for other valid inequalities for the general case.

 Now consider a three-partition of the node set $\cN=N_1\cup N_2\cup N_3$.
 Following the discussion on two-partitions, consider the single capacity network design problem with $ \tilde\cG =( \tilde\cN, \tilde\cA)$ where $ \tilde\cN=\{1,2,3\}$ and $\tilde\cA=\{a_{12},a_{13},a_{21},a_{23},a_{31},a_{32}\}$.
 Furthermore, let $\bar c_a$ and $\bar t_a$ respectively denote the existing capacity and traffic demands for $a\in\tilde\cA$.
 Clearly, any valid inequality for the simplified problem on $\tilde G$ can be transformed into a valid inequality for the original problem defined on $ \cG$.